Speech-Rule-Engine/sre-l10n/yaml.md

 #### Localisable Annotations

-There are two annotations that can contain localisable strings are
+There exist three types of annotations that can contain localisable strings.

 * `separator`: A string that is interspersed in a sequence of expressions (e.g., an operator)
 * `context`: A string that describes the context of an expression (e.g., rows and columns in a matrix)